golanlevin/60-212/2026/assignments/assignment_3_color.md

 ![split-complementaries.jpg](../../2024/assignments/images/split-complementaries.jpg)

-A color’s “split complements” are a pair of colors that are not quite opposite to it, but just adjacent (±15–30°) to its opposite on the color wheel.
+A color’s “split complements” are a pair of colors that are *not quite* opposite to it, but just adjacent (±15–30°) to its complement on the color wheel.
 Here, you are asked to create an interactive sketch that displays swatches of the split complements for a randomly generated color.

 For this project, I recommend you work with a color space that allows explicit and perceptual control of hue, such as **OKLCH**, **OKHSV**, or **OKHSL**. <!--Good choices would be [Texel/Color](https://editor.p5js.org/golan/sketches/Ya1xm67i6) or [Chroma.js](https://editor.p5js.org/golan/sketches/2pkxnwYxF). -->